pingcap/tidb/docs/design/2022-04-15-multi-schema-change.md

 ERROR 1060 (42S21): Duplicate column name 'b'
 ```

-TiDB validates the schema changes against a snapshot schema structure retrieved before the execution, regardless of the previous changes in the same DDL SQL statement.
+TiDB validates the schema changes against a snapshot schema structure retrieved before the execution, regardless of the previous changes in the same DDL statement.
+This may affect some common use cases.
+For example, `ALTER TABLE t ADD COLUMN a, ADD INDEX i1(a);` is not supported.
+However, it is not difficult to support such statements: removing the specific validation is enough.

+## Future work

+In the future, this implementation can be utilized to develop other features or achieve some optimizations:

+- The table-level data reorganization like `ALTER TABLE CONVERT TO CHARSET` can be implemented by splitting a job into multiple sub-jobs.

+- In the scenario of adding multiple indexes, we can improve the performance by reducing the read cost: merge multiple "ADD INDEX" sub-jobs into one sub-job, and read the data once instead of multiple times.

+Furthermore, to help users understand how multi-schema change works, it is a good choice to support "EXPLAIN DDL", which can display some useful information like execution order, sub-jobs, and others.

 ## Alternative Proposals